 Study Abroad for Engineering Students

 The College of Engineering offers a number of study abroad opportunities for engineering undergraduates.
-Engineering students can study abroad in the second semester of the sophomore year in Dresden, Germany; Tel Aviv, Israel; and Grenoble, France.
-These programs are structured to replicate the second semester of the sophomore year at Boston University.
-All majors can participate.
+Students can study abroad in either the second semester of their sophomore year or in their junior year.

 Sophomore-year programs are offered in Grenoble, France; Madrid, Spain; and Sydney, Australia, and offer courses that are functionally equivalent to those normally taken at Boston University during the second semester of the sophomore year.
 All majors can participate.

 While abroad, students take three technical courses—CAS MA 226 Differential Equations, ENG EK 307 Electric Circuits, and an elective course—as well as a Hub elective that studies the historical, cultural, and social dimensions of the host country.
 These courses are all taught in English and appear on the student’s transcript as Boston University courses.
 In Grenoble and Madrid, students also take a French or Spanish course.
 In Sydney, students participate in an internship program instead of taking a language course.
 Students can earn up to four Hub units on these programs, with the units awarded varying slightly by location.